USEPA/flowsa/flowsa/data/flowbysectormethods/README.md

 columns are added but prior to allocating data to sectors.
 If FBA _with sectors_ does not need to be modified, this parameter should be 'None'
 7. _fedefl_mapping_: name of mapping file in FEDEFL.
 If none supplied will use the source_names
-8. _activity_set_file: name of mapping file within flowbysectormethods folder which contains list of names for one or more activity_sets
+8. _activity_set_file_: name of mapping file within flowbysectormethods folder which contains list of names for one or more activity_sets

 ### Activity set specifications
 1. _activity_sets_: A subset of the FBA dataset and the method and allocation datasets used to create a FBS